RizosConstantinos/AI_Identification_System/README.md

 ## Project Structure

-A clean and modular directory structure is maintained to ensure scalability and ease of deployment.
+A clean and modular directory structure is maintained to ensure scalability, maintainability, and ease of deployment.

 | **Repository Filesystem** | **Directory Breakdown** |
 | :--- | :--- |